Russia treason arrests fuel rumors over U.S. election hacking, mole hunt | The Japan Times

 In a 2004 interview with the newspaper Vedomosti, Forb described how he made money from credit card fraud and boasted of hacking U.S. government websites.

 In 2011, Forb was listed as an editor at Hacker.
-Three of his colleagues contacted by AP declined comment on whether he had links with the FSB.
+Three of his colleagues who were contacted declined comment on whether he had links with the FSB.